the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 What is Dispassion in Yoga?
 And What is the Difference between Detachment and Dispassion?

-Among the many forces that are always already determining our awareness, some are not optional (such as embodiment).
-One such non-optional force is something like mood.
-Vairagya as dispassion is just the practice of noticing of the way(s) that mood is determining our experience.
 But here we mean something more fundamental than what we ordinarily consider to be “mood”.
 Ordinarily, we think of ourselves as being “in a mood” when we are experiencing some emotion with particular intensity (whether we can name it or not); for example, we identify ourselves as being “depressed” when we are particularly sad, or we think of ourselves as being “angry” when we are particularly irritated (i.e., more sad/irritated than is “normal” for me).
 And we might even say that, more often than not, we’re not even in any particular mood.

-The practice of vairagya is the practice of making contact with the very (non-optional) moody nature of experience itself, of bearing witness to the way(s) mood “characterizes” or “colours” or “attunes me to” (or even “tunes”) my experiencing of the world in any given moment.
 The practice of vairagya as dispassion is the practice of noticing how our experience always already feels a certain way (it has a basic “tone”), and how this basic feeling reveals the world to me in particular ways and, therefore, makes available/unavailable to us certain ways of being.
 Vairagya [vi-rāga] is noticing that our awareness always already has a kind of feeling tone to it, and that this feeling tone determines my way(s) of being (thinking, feeling, acting, perceiving, etc.).

 What is an Example of Vairagya?

-Vairagya in Meditation, Vairagya in Everyday Life
+Vairagya in Meditation & Vairagya in Everyday Life

-Perhaps the simplest way of experiencing what is described as “detachment” (in a very small, limited context) is in the practice commonly referred to as “noting” in mindfulness meditation.
+Perhaps the simplest way of experiencing what is described as vairagya as “detachment” (in a very small, limited context) is in the practice commonly referred to as “noting” in contemporary mindfulness meditation practices.
 In introductions to mindfulness and “noting” practice, “noting” is just noticing that one is unfocused—for example, that one is thinking—and is no longer focusing on one’s breath (or whichever object).
 In this moment of noticing that one is distracted, one experiences becoming re-focused.
-In so doing, one has “detached” from being absorbed in the momentum of thinking, etc. As we cultivate a capacity for stillness and noticing the movement of our attention, we are able to see more complex/sophisticated ways in which our attention is pre-occupied in our everyday life, including—perhaps especially—by desire.
+In so doing, one has “detached” from being absorbed in the momentum of thinking, etc. In yoga, this experience of vairagya teaches us the meaning of vairagya (and is more useful of any definition thereof).

-And, of course, the moment we try to fix any of this, we are no longer detached, and are only reinforcing the very problem we were attempting to subvert; our awareness is now consumed by—attached to or determined by—the desire to fix/self-transcend.
+And, of course, the moment we try to fix any of this, we are no longer detached, and are only reinforcing the very problem we were attempting to subvert; our awareness is now consumed byattached to or determined by—the desire to fix/self-transcend.

 Why is Vairagya So Important?

 The context within which vairagya is practiced is a spiritual one; that is, it is practiced in the process of the cultivation of one’s sense of wholeness.
 This basically requires the recognition one’s individual existence is not a self-contained one—that “you” do not-self-exist but rather are a product of (or “belong to”) something that precedes (and exceeds) you.
 Vairagya is the practice of detaching from the myriad ways in which we are denying (and evading) the fact of this basic implication in the (self-moving) effort to try to self-elevate/self-perfect (much like an ocean wave trying to become its own entity).
 In other words, vairagya is the practice of detaching from (or “noticing”) desire.
+Here we can understand what is something like the spiritual meaning of detachment.

 Understanding Desire in Yoga: Self Consciousness and Ahamkara